thisisevilevil/evilevil365/_posts/2026-06-07-UsingAutopatch-RingSystem.md

 ![Autopatch](/assets/images/2026-06-06-AbusingAutopatch-RingSystem/Autopatch-5.png?raw=true "Getting started with autopatch")

 In the next section, you set timing for when updates are delivered to each ring.
-For security reasons, I strongly suggest lowering the defaults.
 Before changing anything, make sure you understand these concepts:

 **Client Deferrals**: Number of days after a cumulative update release before it is offered to the device.